camwolford/LSTM-Trading-Algorithm/README.md

 ## **Conclusion: Unlocking the Full Potential**

 This demonstrates just one avenue of deploying this trading strategy.
 However, it's crucial to recognize that the showcased implementation merely scratches the surface, and a wealth of optimization possibilities await exploration.
-Essential parameters, crucial for the strategy's efficacy, invite further fine-tuning.
+Essential parameters, crucial for the strategy's efficacy, invite further tuning.
 This opens the door to an iterative process, where adjustments and enhancements could potentially unlock even greater performance and robustness in varying market conditions.
+Of course, due care to avoid overfitting is critical

 **Potential Enhancements Include:**